-Willie Smits, born in the Netherlands but living in (and citizen of) Indonesea for the past 35 years, works in tropical Indonesia to re-establish not only forests which then increase rainfall by 25% (using only 5,000 acres) but also the communities needed to make those forests permanent.
-Resources to learn more (but also see below): […]
+Willie Smits, born in the Netherlands but living in (and citizen of) Indonesea for the past 35 years, works in tropical Indonesia to re-establish not only forests which then increase rainfall by 25% (using only 5,000 acres) but also the communities of people needed to make those forests permanent.
+Resources to learn more (but also […]

 Overview of solutions for shelter, food, heat, social technologies, tools, and a list of people putting it all together.